simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 consistently where it's safe to do so.

 `hard` and `all` can cause `print` to show invalid unbalanced journal entries;
-they may be useful eg for journal cleanup, with manual fixups where needed.
+they may be useful eg for stronger cleanup, with manual fixups when needed.

 ### print parseability